Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/vSphere/cloudinit-vm-deploy/README.md

 **Cautions / Notes:**
 - Do not run if a VM with the same name already exists — the script will abort.
 - This kit is not intended to retrofit cloud-init onto arbitrary running VMs; use the template → clone path.
+- For disk resizing to work, each 'name' property in `params.disks` must exactly match the VM's virtual disk Name as shown in vSphere (for example: "Hard disk 1").
+If the name does not match, `Set-HardDisk` will not find the disk and resizing will fail.

 ――――――――――――――――――――――――――――――――